Fun and Serious Facts about Uganda – Things to know before you Visit

 - Uganda -Africa’s Banana Republic – it grows more Bananas than any other nation – except India and China – over 50 varieties Matooke-a plantain banana is the main staple in the much of the country.

 - Uganda has the best pineapple you have ever eaten.
 Little of it is consumed in the West.

 - Uganda is the Tropical Fruit Basket of Africa.

-- Uganda is a fertile Country which could provide most of Africa with Food.
+- Uganda is a fertile Country that could provide most of Africa with Food.

 - Uganda’s favorite Fast-Food is Rolex– not the watch but a chapati filled with scrambled eggs and anything else from vegetables to sausage.

 - Ugandans like their Nsenene Grasshoppers – one of their favorite snacks – White Ants are another preferred tasty insect.

 - Lake Bunyonyi is home to the Louisiana Crayfish that was imported and thrived here – creating new menus at Tourist Restaurants.